MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 ### Deploy the application from the web console

 Because we use the Open Liberty Operator to manage Liberty applications, we need to create an instance of its *Custom Resource Definition*, of type `OpenLibertyApplication`.
 The Operator takes care of all aspects of managing the OpenShift resources required for deployment.
+Use the following steps to create this instance:

 1. Sign in to the OpenShift web console from your browser using the `kubeadmin` credentials.
 1. Expand **Home**, Select **Projects** > **open-liberty-demo**.